 One of the downfalls of this trailer is that it can only hold a single kayak, so if you were looking to transport more than one kayak, the Ironton Personal Watercraft Trailer isn’t for you.

 The second Ironton trailer to make our list is the Steel Folding Utility Trailer Kit.
 If you have heavy kayaks, fishing kayaks, or tandem kayaks, then this is definitely one to consider.
 In total, the Steel Folding Utility Trailer can hold up to 1170 lbs worth of weight which, in our opinion, is extremely impressive.

 To be able to carry this astonishing maximum load capacity, the frame of the trailer was designed out of rugged steel.
 If you know anything about metals, then the weight of steel can add up, so the Steel Folding Utility Trailer is one of the heavier kayaks to make our list.
 But, you win some, you lose some.

 If you’re a paddler whos tight for at-home storage space, then this trailer might also be for you.
 When it’s not in use, you can fold it in half and stand it upright.
 Ironton even added wheels to the base to make it even easier to move around.

-The first Right On Trailer to make our list is the Ruff Sport Kayak Trailer which was designed to be able to carry kayaks, SUPs, and bikes, all on the same trip.
+The first Right On Trailer to make our list is the Ruff Sport Kayak Trailer which was designed to be able to carry kayaks, inflatable paddle boards, and bikes, all on the same trip.
 One thing Right On Trailer carefully thinks about when creating their trailers is how compatible they’ll be with separately purchased rack systems.